Analysis | Zero-Sales Biotechs May Damage Your Financial Health

 China’s biotech unicorns are chasing a big prize.
 Landing it may prove elusive.

 BeiGene Ltd. raised $903 million in a secondary listing in Hong Kong last week.
 The company’s market value has swelled to $9.4 billion since its 2016 initial public offering on the Nasdaq, despite the firm being at the “clinical stage”– a euphemism for having zero sales.
-BeiGene shares start trading in Hong Kong on Wednesday.
 Competitor Innovent Biologics Inc., which has filed to sell shares in Hong Kong, is another IPO worth watching.

 Both companies are engaged in cancer immunotherapy, the hottest field in China’s pharmaceutical industry.
 It’s easy to see why: China adds 4.3 million new cancer patients each year.
 The therapy works by stimulating a patient’s immune system to fight the disease.
 Treatments such as PD-1/PD-L1 have huge potential in the country, with about 3 million of the annual increase in cancer patients found to be receptive to these drugs, a far higher ratio than in the U.S.